 Best SAT Prep Courses & Classes

-Our all-encompassing guide to the best SAT prep courses and classes
+Our comprehensive guide to the best SAT prep courses and classes

-Despite a number of recent headlines noting that some top universities have dropped the SAT as a mandatory part of their applications process, acing the SAT is arguably more important than ever.
-With nearly every college-bound high school student these days having an impressive GPA and a thorough roster of extracurriculars, you need something that makes your application stand out – a top tier SAT score.
-And in order to maximize your exam score, you’ll almost certainly need a prep course.
-Our team of test prep experts has reviewed and rated just about every SAT prep course on the market and ranked the best ones in this guide, to help you make the right decision.
+Despite recent headlines noting that some top universities have dropped the SAT as a mandatory part of their applications process, getting a top tier SAT score is arguably more important than ever.
+With nearly every college-bound high school student these days having a 3.8+ GPA and impressive extracurriculars, you need something that makes your application stand out – a first rate SAT score.
+And this means you’ll almost assuredly need a prep course.
+Luckily, our team of test prep experts has thoroughly reviewed and rated just about every SAT prep course on the market and ranked the best ones in this guide, to help you make the right choice.